 The IRS eventually issued a notice of intent to levy, which afforded the taxpayers to request a collection due process hearing (CDP hearing).

-The taxpayers requested a face-to-face CDP hearing in Houston, Texas.
+The taxpayers requested a face-to-face CDP hearing in Austin, Texas.

-The IRS assigned the CDP hearing to a settlement officer located somewhere other than Houston, Texas.
+The IRS assigned the CDP hearing to a settlement officer located somewhere other than Austin, Texas.